Hair Transplant Scar Revision

-The 3 steps of the the trichytic closure. (top picture) Once the strip is removed, a special cut is made on the bottom edge.
-This way hair grow out, the hairs grow into the level of the scar ( middle and bottom picture)
+The 3 steps of the the trichophytic closure. (top picture) Once the strip is removed, a special cut is made on the bottom edge.
+This way hair grows out, and the hairs grow into the level of the scar (middle and bottom pictures).

 Double-layer closure refers to the special closure of the wound.
 When a strip is removed, the inner layer is sutured completely with dissolvable sutures, then the outer edges are also closed using staples.
 This double closure technique leads to minimal scarring.